danhpaiva/basic-python-course-trybe/README.md

 # :smile: AceleraDev Python

-## Descrição
+## Description
-Neste Curso Básico de Python, vamos aprender sobre os fundamentos, funções, variáveis e classes desta linguagem de programação!<br>
+In this Basic Python Course, we will learn about the fundamentals, functions, variables and classes of this programming language! <br>
-Este conteúdo fazia parte originalmente do AceleraDev Python, desenvolvido pela Codenation em 2019 - ajudando mais de 600 PESSOAS em suas 8 EDIÇÕES no último ano.<br>
+This content was originally part of AceleraDev Python, developed by Codenation in 2019 - helping more than 600 PEOPLE in their 8 EDITIONS in the last year. <br>
-Serão 12 videoaulas sobre os seguintes tópicos:
+There will be 12 video classes on the following topics:

-## Fundamentos do Python
+## Python Basics
-- Aula 01: Introdução e Variáveis Primitivas
+- Lecture 01: Introduction and Primitive Variables
-- Aula 02: Variáveis Built-Ins
+- Class 02: Built-Ins Variables
-- Aula 03: Estruturas de Decisão
+- Lecture 03: Decision Structures
-- Aula 04: Estruturas de Repetição
+- Lecture 04: Repeating Structures
-- Aula 05: Formata Strings
+- Lecture 05: Formats Strings
-- Aula 06: Formatação pep8.py
+- Lecture 06: Pep8.py formatting

-## Funções e Classes
+## Functions and Classes
-- Aula 07: Herança
+- Lesson 07: Inheritance
-- Aula 08: Composição
+- Lecture 08: Composition
-- Aula 09: Polimorfismo
+- Lecture 09: Polymorphism
-- Aula 10: Métodos de Classe
+- Class 10: Class Methods
-- Aula 11: Métodos de Instância
+- Lecture 11: Instance Methods
-- Aula 12: Métodos Estáticos
+- Lecture 12: Static Methods

-## Ferramentas Utilizadas
+## Tools Used
 - Visual Studio Code
 - Python 3.8.5